‘Shameless’ Season 9 Gets Netflix Release Date Just In Time For Season 10 Premiere

 With the Season 10 premiere of Shameless just a little over a month away, those who did not have a Showtime subscription last year are desperate for a way to catch up on the series.
 Fortunately, Shameless has been a member of the Netflix streaming library for a little while now and there are no signs of the series being removed any time soon.

 Confirmed by Pop Sugar, the Showtime hit series finally has a Netflix release date for Season 9.
-And the best part is the release date gives fans plenty of times to binge through Season 9 before the Season 10 premiere.
+And the best part is the release date gives fans plenty of time to binge through Season 9 before the Season 10 premiere.

 When is the Shameless Season 9 Netflix Release Date?

 Initially, Rossum was not the only member of the Gallagher family exiting the series during Season 9.
 Cameron Monaghan also broke the news that he would not be returning to the Showtime series.
-Unlike Rossum, Monaghan is only featured in the first half of Season 9 with the mid season finale being his final episode.
+Unlike Rossum, Monaghan is only featured in the first half of Season 9 with the midseason finale being his final episode.

 Shameless Season 9 Is Coming to Netflix, So You’ll Be Able to Catch Up Before Season 10 https://t.co/ebAqP7EFsz pic.twitter.com/1sQGPHfFBd